Current Members

 His work in cancer modeling tracks the co-evolution between an evolving cancer population and recognizing T cell repertoire.
 Applications include the development of enhanced cancer incidence models that incorporate immune function and the prediction of optimized treatment strategies.
 His group has worked to pioneer a class of mathematical models that frame cancer progression as a stochastic optimal decision-process, through which the extent of ‘adaptive’ cancer evasion strategies and disease aggressiveness can be more precisely understood.
 The group actively emphasizes experimental and clinical collaboration for validation and model-driven identification of improved therapeutic strategies.

 Dr. George earned a B.S. in Biomedical Engineering and B.A. in Mathematics at Texas A&M University.
-He completed his M.D. at Baylor College of Medicine and Ph.D. in Bioengineering at Rice University.
+He completed his M.D. at Baylor College of Medicine and Ph.D. in Bioengineering at Rice University under Dr. Herbert Levine.
+He completed his postdoctoral training under Dr. José Onuchic.
 In the classroom, he is passionate about identifying and tackling problems in medicine and biomedical engineering via detailed application of mathematical theory.

 POSTDOCTORAL FELLOWS